 This is a new position at the museum and interns will work closely with senior staff across all departments to ensure that events, exhibition and education programing are sufficiently publicised.

-September 2016 to February 2017: Applications are close.
-They will open in January 2017 for next period.
+Applications are closed.
+They will open in May 2017 for next period.

 Curatorial interns play a key role in the development of The Hunt’s public programming, interpretation and education initiatives.
 Interns will have opportunities to gain experience in project management, programme development, interpretation, audience development, and digital media.
 Past interns have created films, helped curate exhibitions, created and managed festivals and events, contributed to interpretation and even present their work at museum conferences and in museum publications.